dejanr/dotfiles-retired/README.md

-# dejanr dot files
+These are config files i use to configure all the apps i am using.

-These are config files to set up a system the way I like it.
+You may also be interested in my [nixos configuration](https://github.com/dejanr/nixos) how my os is provisioned.

-You may also be interested in my [nixos configuration](https://github.com/dejanr/nixos)
+So with this two repositories i have fully deterministic and reproducible os envirionment, setting up new machine involves runing nixos-rebuild and installing dotfiles.

 ## Installation